Incoming PhD Students

 Welcome to Penn Engineering!

-New Student Orientation (NSO) for Fall 2022 incoming PhD students will be on August 25 in person.
-The full schedule and details will be announced later.
+New Student Orientation (NSO) for Fall 2024 incoming PhD students will be held on (TBA).

 1. Respond to your offer of admission: Complete your “Decision Form” in your online account portal to officially accept your offer.
 Submit any outstanding required official documents to Graduate Admissions.